Undervoltologist/zephyrusfanfix-24-25/README.md

 App has 3 modes:
 ```
 Read Only: Only reads hardware stats.
-StockFix: Uses the stock fan control values, but fixes it and you can slightly modify the behaviour if you enable Global Mode Settings.
+StockFix: Uses the stock fan control values, but fixes it and you can slightly modify the behaviour if you enable Mode Settings.
 CustomCurve: App calculates everything based on your settings, and controls the fans.
 ```